factor1/better-rest-endpoints/README.md

 - per_page (int)
 - category id (int)
 - tag id  (int)
+- content (boolean) set to false to omit content from showing in JSON response

 It returns a JSON response with the following:
 - id